 Guests may take a lap in their personal vehicle around the track in exchange for a new, unwrapped toy or a bag of nonperishable food.
 All food items will be donated to the Brooklyn Food Pantry in Brooklyn, Michigan and the St. Mary’s of Good Counsel in Adrian, Michigan.
 In addition, the toys will be donated to the U.S. Marines Toys for Tots in both Jackson and Lenawee Counties.

-Guests will have the opportunity to visit with Santa in the Michigan Room, so don’t forget your list.
-Photos with Santa will be available from April Scott Photo, LLC.
+Guests will have the opportunity to visit with Santa in the Michigan Room from 10 a.m. – 2 p.m., so don’t forget your Christmas list.
+Photos with Santa will also be available for purchase.
 Children are invited to color a holiday card that will be sent to active military members.

-The MIS Cares Charity Track and Toy Drive has been an overwhelming success in its first nine years and continues to grow, thanks to the support of the community.
-This year, the staff at Michigan International Speedway looks to surpass those totals.
+The MIS Cares Charity Track and Toy Drive has been an overwhelming success in its first 10 years and continues to grow, thanks to the support of the community.
+This year, the staff at Michigan International Speedway looks to make it the best event to date.

 All donated toys must be unwrapped and new.
 Donated food items should be nonperishable.
 The food banks are also seeking soap products, paper goods, canned fruits and juices.

 The employees of the speedway and Americrown Corp. will provide support for the event and also make a donation to the four organizations with personal support.
 Americrown will supply tasty treats and beverages to all the guests.